AFLplusplus/AFLplusplus/README.md

    `-M` enables old queue handling etc. which is good for a fuzzing campaign but not good for short CI runs.

-How this can look like can e.g. be seen at afl++'s setup in Google's [oss-fuzz](https://github.com/google/oss-fuzz/blob/master/infra/base-images/base-builder/compile_afl) and [clusterfuzz](https://github.com/google/clusterfuzz/blob/master/src/python/bot/fuzzers/afl/launcher.py).
+How this can look like can e.g. be seen at AFL++'s setup in Google's [oss-fuzz](https://github.com/google/oss-fuzz/blob/master/infra/base-images/base-builder/compile_afl) and [clusterfuzz](https://github.com/google/clusterfuzz/blob/master/src/python/bot/fuzzers/afl/launcher.py).

 ## Fuzzing binary-only targets

-When source code is *NOT* available, afl++ offers various support for fast, on-the-fly instrumentation of black-box binaries.
+When source code is *NOT* available, AFL++ offers various support for fast, on-the-fly instrumentation of black-box binaries.

 If you do not have to use Unicorn the following setup is recommended to use